aclfxdev/cis4004/README.md

 METHODOLOGY:
 - Github.io for commits and changes.
 - Microsoft Azure for hosting full-stack as we need back-end support (which github pages doesn't support unfortunately, unless you use a bunch of magic :/ ).
+Also allows us to do authentication.
 - Weather.gov for forecast API (thank you US gov for having this).